 Second, the melted chocolate made it easy to stick the candy eyes on the Reese’s miniature.

 During this time, I melted the chocolate melting wafers.
-I placed them in a pastry bag fitted with a #3 piping tip.
-You could also just use a pastry bag without a tip or a Ziploc bag with the tip or edge snipped off with scissors.
+Then, I placed them in a pastry bag fitted with a #3 piping tip.
+You could also use a pastry bag without a tip, or a Ziploc bag with the tip or edge snipped off with scissors.

-I piped four chocolate spider legs on each side of the Reese’s miniature.
+I piped four chocolate spider legs on each side of Reese’s miniature.

-I ended up with two dozen totally adorable Peanut Butter Spider Cookies.
-I had enough dough left over to make three more peanut butter cookies that I didn’t decorate.
+I ended up with two dozen adorable Peanut Butter Spider Cookies.
+But unfortunately, I had enough dough left over to make three more peanut butter cookies that I didn’t decorate.